paguerre3/go/README.md

 - **Channels** provide a way for `goroutines` to communicate and synchronize.
 - **Unbuffered channels** require **simultaneous sending and receiving**, while **buffered channels** can **store values**.
 - The `select` statement is used **for multiplexing channels**, allowing you to wait for multiple channel operations concurrently.
+- **Closing a channel is optional** and should be **done when it’s important to signal to receivers that no more data will be sent**.
+Closing should be avoided when multiple senders are involved, and it's unnecessary if the receiver doesn't care about the end of transmission. **Closing a channel does not free resources**, i.e. channels are garbage collected when they are no longer referenced, so closing them is not necessary for resource cleanup. **Only the sender should close the channel**, i.e. it’s the responsibility of the goroutine that sends values to close the channel and receivers should not attempt to close the channel, as this would cause a runtime panic.

 **Concurrency and Parallelism** in terms of CPU cores: